How to Localize Product Selection Based on Your Target Country’s Needs

 - Product developers — Product developers build tools to make it easier for interpreters to complete their tasks, test new translation versions on existing devices, roll out updates as required, review finished translations with precision, and ensure consistency across various locales or platforms.
 Product developers work closely with product localisation teams during the entire campaign.
 Their responsibilities typically include pinpointing and fixing technical issues before translation starts.

 For instance, Netflix outsources most of its translation capabilities to global vendors, led by Directors of Localization, Language Managers, Product Developers, and Localization Project Managers — all in-house.

 Make Use of Your Expertise and Relevant Software

-This is yet another crucial step in the product localization process.
+This is yet another crucial step in the product localisation process.

-Localizing your product-specific content for a particular target market takes practice and time.
-So make sure you do it appropriately with the help of experts who know successful localization techniques for both regional users and search engines.
+Localising your product-specific content for a particular target market takes practice and time.
+So make sure you do it appropriately with the help of experts who know successful localisation techniques for both regional users and search engines.